Gandharv2323/EDI_K3_PQC_Project/README.md

-# OOPs Project K11 – Socket-based Secure Chat App
+# EDI G-6 Project – Chat App

 This project is a full-stack, end‑to‑end **secure chat application** built as an OOP (Object-Oriented Programming) project.
 It combines a C++ socket server for secure message handling with a modern React-based chat UI and Supabase-backed authentication.